psmak3/OGspew/_posts/national/2015-05-13-national-identitycrisis.md

 Even if you like Donald Trump, you like the bravado and think America needs a change of leadership, there is no question he is unqualified for the job.
 He doesn't know policy, how the government works, and the true responsibilities of the president.
 Even more importantly, he doesn't care to know.
 How do I know this?
 He has never held office in his life!!
 There is no possible way he knows any of this stuff.

 What other job in the world allows someone to receive the highest position without any experience in the field?
 I've never been a doctor, can I be the head surgeon at Johns Hopkins?
-I've never taken an architecture class, can I build the WWII monuement in DC?
+I've never taken an architecture class, can I build the WWII monument in DC?
 Hell, I wouldn't let someone pick the weeds in my yard unless they had a hoe.
 Donald Trump doesn't even have the proper hoe for this job.

 So what are you: a Republican or an American?